boazbk/tcs/lec_09_godel.md

    >1.
 Check for all $x_1,\ldots,x_t \in \{0,\ldots, k\}$ whether $x_1,\ldots,x_t$  satisfies the equation.
 If so then halt and output $1$.
    >2.
 For all  $n \in \{1,\ldots,k\}$ and all strings $w$ of length at most $k$, check whether $V(P,w)=1$.
 If so then halt and output $0$.
 >
-Note that checking if a list $(p_1,\ldots,p_n)$ is a valid proof can be done in finite time since there is only a finite number of axioms and inference rules.
 Under the assumption that for _every_ diophantine equation that is unsatisfiable, there is a proof that certifies it, this algorithm will always halt and output $0$ or $1$, and moreover, the answer will be correct.
 Hence we reach a contradiction to [MRDP-thm](){.ref}

 Note that if we considered proof systems for more general quantified integer statements, then  the existence of a true but yet unprovable statement would follow from [QIS-thm](){.ref}.
 Indeed, that was the content of Gödel's original incompleteness theorem which was proven in 1931 way before the MRDP Theorem (and initiated the line of research which resulted in the latter theorem).